appwrite/templates/node/censor-with-redact/README.md

 ### `GET`

-Returns an HTML form page that can be used to enter text and see the redacted result.
+HTML form for interacting with the model.

 ### `POST`